aelindeman/kubernetes-at-home/README.md

 # Kubernetes At Home!

 This guide is a curated list of tools to run and experiment with Kubernetes.
-It assumes you already have cursory knowledge of containerization and Docker, and its goal is to help you build your path forward.
+It assumes you already have cursory knowledge of containerization and Docker, and its goal is to help you build your path forward based on your needs.

 ## What is Kubernetes?